 About Major Labl Artist Club

-Major Labl Artist Club is a collaboration project between anonymous music collective Porcelain and Mark Knight, the founder of the independent music blog Right Chord Music.
-Our founding vision was to build a loved music service that intimately understood the challenges, needs, wants and desires of independent musicians.
+Major Labl Artist Club is a collaboration project between the anonymous music collective Porcelain and Mark Knight, the founder of the unsigned music blog Right Chord Music.
+Our founding vision is to build a loved music service that addresses the challenges facing independent artists.

 Everything you need to manage your music career online, in one place.

 In 2010 Mark founded Right Chord Music (now ranked 5th by Feedspot in the top 50 indie music blogs) and The Lost On Radio Podcast which has attracted listeners from over 150 countries.
 At this time he was also managing the Australian band Blackchords and husband and wife duo The Daydream Club.